 They offer without an ask, buy before a need, don’t give or take no for an answer and expect nothing in return.
-The world’s not their oyster, but rather their responsibility.
-Their gifts give beyond holidays, life is their only prize and their every new morning a personal canvas for the fine art of being human.
-They create masterpieces in secret for needy people they’ve never even met and surprise unsuspecting strangers from the benevolence of their bottomless hearts.
+They don’t regard the world as their oyster, but rather their responsibility.
+Their gifts give beyond holidays and our lives are their only prize as their every new morning is a personal canvas for the fine art of being human.
+They create masterpieces for needy people they’ve never even met and surprise unsuspecting strangers from the benevolence of their bottomless hearts.
 They neither demand nor expect the same for themselves, but survive on intuition, conscience, faith and opportunity.
 Their deeds are oft mistaken for angels and tiny pieces of heaven fell to earth, which of course, they are.
 They know no different and don’t know when to stop because indeed, this is what they were wonderfully made to do.

 And someday. when you meet one, they will either change your life forever or inspire you to follow. #taganangel